ihmcrobotics/ihmc-open-robotics-software/README.md

 ### Developing with *IHMC Open Robotics Software* from source

 #### Requirements
 *IHMC Open Robotics Software* uses the [Gradle](https://gradle.org) build system, and requires JDK 8 with JavaFX.
-We also strongly suggest an IDE, either Eclipse Mars.1 or IntelliJ IDEA 2017.3+ (Ultimate or Community is fine).
+We also strongly suggest an IDE, either Eclipse or IntelliJ (Ultimate or Community is fine).
 Currently, we require **Gradle 4.1+**.
 We provide a versioned [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) for getting started quickly.
 The Gradle wrapper will always reflect the minimum version of Gradle required to build the software; if we adopt features only present in newer versions of Gradle as they are release we will update the wrapper.
 You can also install Gradle system-wide (local installation):